Country Thunder: Craven, Saskatchewan

 In 2005, Troy Vollhoffer, owner of parent company Premier Global Productions, took over Craven, Saskatchewan's Rock 'N The Valley festival and relaunched it as the Craven Country Jamboree — returning the event to its previous roots as a country music festival.
 On October 27, 2016, it was announced that the event had been integrated into the Country Thunder brand as Country Thunder Saskatchewan.

 Calgary, Alberta

 In August 2016, Country Thunder launched Country Thunder Alberta in Calgary, Alberta, located in Prairie Winds Park.
-Previous headliners have included Big & Rich, Tim McGraw, Brad Paisley, Blake Shelton and Toby Keith.
+The 2020 and 2021 editions were cancelled due to COVID-19; the festival returned in 2022, moving to Fort Calgary.
+Previous headliners have included Big & Rich, Tim McGraw, Brad Paisley, Blake Shelton, Toby Keith, and Morgan Wallen.

+The 2026 edition moved from an August scheduling to a June scheduling immediately prior to the Calgary Stampede; the festival was cancelled on June 24, 2026—two days before it was set to begin—with organizers citing "active construction surrounding the festival site and new restrictive sound limitations" as having restricted access to areas of the festival site, and prevented safe transportation.
+Organizers denied that the cancellation was related to ticket sales.
+Mayor Jeromy Farkas accused festival organizers of making "broad accusations" against the city, stating that the cited construction "did not appear overnight" and "no safety plan [was] rejected by the city, no required access route [was] denied by the city, and no specific safety requirement [was] left unresolved".
+He also accused the festival of "bandwagon[ing] and dogpil[ing]" upon misinformation associated with noise permit restrictions imposed on the Cowboys Music Festival, which were not applicable to Country Thunder.
+The city stated that it had been working with Country Thunder to coordinate construction as to not disrupt the festival.

 Kissimmee, Florida

 In March 2019, Country Thunder launched the festival in Kissimmee, Florida, located in Osceola Heritage Park.
 Previous headliners have included Luke Bryan, Toby Keith, and Luke Combs.

+Winnipeg, Manitoba

+In July 2025, Country Thunder launched Thunder Stadium Concert Series in Winnipeg, Manitoba, located at Princess Auto Stadium.
+One day is Country Thunder and the other is Rockin' Thunder.
+Previous headliners have included Def Leppard, Riley Green, Mötley Crüe, Kane Brown, and Bailey Zimmerman.

+Edmonton, Alberta

+In July 2025, Country Thunder launched Rockin' Thunder Alberta in Edmonton, Alberta, located at the Exhibition Lands Racetrack.
+Previous headliners have included Def Leppard, Weezer, Three Days Grace, and Creed.

 Festival of the Year

 Country Thunder Wisconsin 2015 and Country Thunder Arizona 2018 were named Festival of the Year by the Academy of Country Music.